vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 Types
 -----
-Top level variables and methods are useful, but often you need to declare and use regular classes, enums or interfaces.
+Top-level variables and methods are useful, but often you need to declare and use regular classes, enums or interfaces.
 You can do it as usual, nothing JShell specific here.
-Just keep in mind that in this case semicolons are required as usual.
+Just keep in mind that in this case semicolons are required.
 You can list all declared types by `/types`.

 ```jshelllanguage
 jshell> class Person {